-The first Australians to see service in north Russia were part of a military mission of 560 men, made up of experienced officers and NCOs drawn from both the imperial and dominion armies at that time fighting in France.
+The first Australians to see service in north Russia were part of a military mission of 560 men, made up of experienced officers and NCOs drawn from the imperial and dominion armies fighting in France.
 Their job was to train a Russian force in the area as the first step in the formation of a new eastern front.
-The Australian group of six sergeants and three officers had been chosen from between twenty-five and thirty men selected by Australian Imperial Force (AIF) headquarters in April 1918 in response to a British request for experienced soldiers to take part in a secret mission.
+The Australian group of six sergeants and three officers had been chosen from 25 to 30 men selected by Australian Imperial Force (AIF) headquarters in April 1918 in response to a British request for experienced soldiers to take part in a secret mission.
 All had seen considerable service in France, with three being veterans of the Gallipoli campaign.

 The force was divided into two, Syren, which was bound for Murmansk, and Elope, which was to land at Archangel.
 Murmansk was reached on 24 June, and Elope Force then sailed on to Archangel after a stop of some five weeks' duration.
 The advisers did not serve together as a composite unit and the Australians, like to rest, were split up and assigned to a variety of tasks over a wide area.
-As one member of the force later recalled, 'By virtue of this we saw very little of each other and had little or no knowledge of the whereabouts or doings of our Aussie mates'.
-(5) For this reason it is difficult to make general statements about the activities of this small party of Australians.
+As one member of the force later recalled, “By virtue of this we saw very little of each other and had little or no knowledge of the whereabouts or doings of our Aussie mates”.5 For this reason it is difficult to make general statements about the activities of this small party of Australians.
 Captain P.F.
-Lohan served in a variety of administrative positions both in Murmansk and Archangel regions.
+Lohan served in a variety of administrative positions in the regions of Murmansk and Archangel.
 Sergeant R.L.
-Graham was commissioned in the field and became railway transport officer on the Archangel-Vologda railway, while several of the other sergeants were involved in the training of various White Russian and White Finnish units.
-Captain Allan Brown was attached to the North Russian Rifles based at Onega, and like a number of other advisers during the intervention was murdered by his men when they mutinied on 20 July 1919 and went over to the Bolsheviks.
-(6) Two things are clear.
+Graham was commissioned in the field and became railway transport officer on the Archangel–Vologda railway, while several of the other sergeants were involved in the training of various White Russian and White Finnish units.
+Captain Allan Brown was attached to the North Russian Rifles based at Onega, and like a number of other advisers during the intervention was murdered by his men when they mutinied on 20 July 1919 and went over to the Bolsheviks.6 Two things are clear.
 Like advisers in subsequent revolutionary civil wars, the men of Syren and Elope Forces were in danger not only from the enemy, which they expected, but also from the men they commanded or advised.
 While Brown was the only Australian in the force to be killed, there was at least one other major mutiny among the White forces in the same month and several other Australians in the force had narrow escapes from bands of mutineers.
-The commander of forces in north Russia, Major General (later Field Marshal Lord) Edmund Ironside, wrote many years after that the mutinies 'had caused me a greater shock than I like to admit even in my innermost thoughts.
-I now felt a distinct urge to extricate myself and my troops as quickly as I could' (7).
-The second point is that the tiny force was entirely ineffectual.
+The commander of forces in north Russia, Major General (later Field Marshal Lord) Edmund Ironside, wrote many years after that the mutinies “had caused me a greater shock than I like to admit even in my innermost thoughts.
+I now felt a distinct urge to extricate myself and my troops as quickly as I could”.7 The second point is that the tiny force was entirely ineffectual.
 The tremendous conflict of revolution and civil war was far too complex to be resolved by a handful of allied soldiers who spoke little or no Russian and who did not understand the background of the events in which they found themselves involved.
 One British officer, in a dispatch to the War Office at this time, wrote that “to destroy the Bolsheviks an army of 300,000 men is necessary, and no reliance can be placed on any Russian National Army which may be raised … until the presence of a disciplined foreign army in Russia has set them an example of authority and order”.8

 In such circumstances, how could the men of Syren and Elope be expected to affect the outcome?

 All Australians who volunteered were to be discharged from the AIF and were to re-enlist in the British army as private soldiers for one year.
 This was necessary because the dominion prime ministers had already indicated that they were not interested in providing forces for the intervention, and indeed opposed it altogether.
 The AIF authorities relinquished control over the men and responsibility for them while they were part of the relief force, but undertook to repatriate them to Australia after they returned to Britain from Russia.
-Some Australian officers undoubtedly changed their minds when they found that they would have to enlist a private soldiers and would not be able to keep their rank, and it is probable that quite a number of men, having joined on impulse, exercised the right to reconsider.
+Some Australian officers undoubtedly changed their minds when they found that they would have to enlist as private soldiers and would not be able to keep their rank, and it is probable that quite a number of men, having joined on impulse, exercised the right to reconsider.
 Among the reasons for withdrawing were the prospect of harsh conditions in Russia, the requirement to join the British army, and the overriding allure of returning home to Australia.
 This ambivalent attitude was noted by General Sir William Birdwood in a letter to the Governor-General, Sir Ronald Munro-Ferguson, when he wrote that he was “almost inundated by applications or recommendations to send some of our troops to Russia.
 It really seems astounding that apparently such large numbers of our men should be keen on this, while presumably the same men are ready to make a tremendous fuss if not returned to their homes without delay.”12